 20. THE GHOST AND MRS. MUIR (1947)

 The romantic side of Bernard Herrmann.
 The fantastical story of a young widow in love with a dead sea captain features arguably Herrmann’s most ravishing work (and Herrmann’s personal favorite).
 The score beautifully captures the crashing waves and swirling emotions inside these two stubborn characters.
-Heartbreak, heartache and loneliness have never sounded more lovely.
+Heartbreak, heartache, and loneliness have never sounded more lovely.
 I still think this would make a great musical.
 Somebody should grab those rights.
 Who knew Benny had a heart?

 19. TO KILL A MOCKINGBIRD (1962)

 Americana film music at its peak.
 Channeling his inner Aaron Copland, Elmer Bernstein portrays a world of prejudice, danger, and innocence with a childlike musical wonder that is as moving today as it must have been in 1962.
-One of the few scores that seems to cross all boundaries and musical tastes.
+One of the few scores that seem to cross all boundaries and musical tastes.
 I don’t think I’ve ever heard or read a harsh word against this score.
 The violin solo when Scout meets Boo will break your heart.

 18. SPARTACUS (1960)